-In conjunction with the Faculty Expectations checklist above, this PDF of the Faculty Handbook is essential for all GSC faculty and provides information about student profiles, academics, faculty, practices and policies, the GSC code of conduct, safety and emergency, campus locations, and administrative offices.
-This edition was released in September 2019.
+In conjunction with the Faculty Expectations checklist above, this PDF of the Faculty Handbook is essential for all GSC faculty and provides information about student profiles, academics, faculty, practices and policies, the GSC code of conduct, safety, and emergency, campus locations, and administrative offices.
+This edition was released in October 2020.

 - Academic Credit Hour Policy: A statement about the College’s Academic Credit Hour policy is included in the handbook, which outlines details related to required instructional engagement for each course by credit hour in order to meet the standard.
 The following chart provides a breakdown of total instructional engagement per credit per course.